Car Stereo DIN/ISO Slot Cover for SD-Cards

 Note: printing time up to 10h, depending on your settings.

 Depeding on warp the outer USB slots may need some work to fit.
 The front of the part on the pictures has been sanded dry and wet, which gives it a really smooth finish.

 I don't use all USB slots, so I added a simple clip to plug into one USB slot which can hold a standard hexagonal pencil.

 Give a Shout Out

 Car Stereo DIN/ISO Slot Cover for SD-Cards by Makulator is licensed under the Creative Commons - Attribution - Non-Commercial license.

-We're sure Makulator would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Makulator would love to see what you've printed.
+Please document your print and share a Make with the community.